Mozobo/Ocean-Simulation/README.md

   <img src="https://github.com/user-attachments/assets/615e731b-0309-4c79-a711-793efbc788a7" alt="RedChannel"/>
   <img src="https://github.com/user-attachments/assets/2c00fb19-38ac-468e-8fa5-2e428cc3307c" alt="GreenChannel"/>
 </p>
-<p align="center">Red and green channels of the resulting texture (brightness multiplied by 5 for clearer visibility).</p>
+<p align="center">Red and green channels of a resulting texture example (brightness multiplied by 5 for clearer visibility).</p>

 <p align="center">
   <img src="https://github.com/user-attachments/assets/3a3212a3-69c0-4a63-8793-0f1a24193d0c" alt="BlueChannel"/>
   <img src="https://github.com/user-attachments/assets/ce3a30c1-234c-4a51-afb5-80bbd3703497" alt="AlphaChannel"/>
 </p>
-<p align="center">Blue and alpha channels of the resulting texture (brightness multiplied by 5 for clearer visibility).</p>
+<p align="center">Blue and alpha channels of a resulting texture example (brightness multiplied by 5 for clearer visibility).</p>

 This texture encodes the energy distribution of various wave components.
 Each value corresponds to a specific combination of frequency and direction, defining the amplitude of a wave in the frequency domain.
 These amplitudes are then transformed via an IFFT to compute the time-domain surface height and motion of the waves.

 ## IFFT

+The Inverse Fast Fourier Transform is a mathematical algorithm used to convert the frequency-domain data into its corresponding time-domain representation.
+The implementation in the ```IFFT.cs``` script and the ```IFFT.compute``` compute shader follows the [Cooley-Tukey](https://en.wikipedia.org/wiki/Cooley%E2%80%93Tukey_FFT_algorithm) algorithm walkthrough by [Fynn-Jorin Flügge](https://doi.org/10.15480/882.1436).

+## Cascades

+To maintain real-time performance, the size of the generated texture must remain within certain limits.
+However, this often results in noticeable tiling artifacts, especially when observing the water from elevated perspectives.

+> [!NOTE]
+> An image showing the tiling will be added here.

+An approach to mitigate this issue is to use multiple cascades instead of relying on a single texture.
+The wave generation process will be performed for each cascade based on their wavelength, blending them together to create a more natural water surface.

+In Unity, this functionality is implemented using a [RenderTexture](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/RenderTexture.html) configured as a texture array.
+Texture arrays allow multiple layers to be stored and accessed efficiently within a single object, making them well-suited for passing to compute shaders.
+Each layer in the array represents a cascade, enabling the compute shader to process multiple cascades simultaneously while minimizing the overhead of managing individual textures.

+> [!IMPORTANT]
+> This approach introduces additional computational overhead because each cascade requires its own set of calculations and resources.
+I recommend a maximum of 4 cascades.

+> [!IMPORTANT]
+> Cascades cannot be dynamically added or removed during execution.
+Any changes to the number of cascades or their properties must be done before entering Play Mode.

 ## Shader
 ## Buoyancy
 ## How to use it